 Maintaining your coverage

-To maintain your insurance coverage, make sure you pay your premiums on time.
+To maintain your insurance coverage, make sure you pay your premiums according to the payment schedule.
 Otherwise, the insurance company may cancel your coverage.
-You should also ensure your premiums are being paid according to the payment schedule you requested.
 If your premiums are not being paid you may not be covered and you should follow up with your insurance provider.

 Tell your insurer as soon as possible about any change in your circumstances that may affect the insurer’s ability to cover your loss.
 For example, your automobile insurer will need to know if you have convictions for driving offences.
 To renew your policy, you may need to tell the insurer about any changes within a certain period before your current policy ends.
 Your policy will list the specific procedures you will need to follow to renew your policy.